THE EARLY YEARS

 While the finished works may appear precise and composed, the process behind them is driven by adrenaline.
 Painting for Kiewra isn’t calm.
 It’s fast, physical, and instinctive.
 The same rush that once fueled nights painting trains and walls still drives his studio practice today.

-Over the years his work has reached an international audience.
-Kiewra has exhibited in multiple shows across Europe and the United States, including a highlight presentation at Art Miami Context during Miami Art Week.
-He has also collaborated with brands and cultural institutions such as ESPN, The Walt Disney Company, and STRAAT Museum.
-His work has been collected by figures including Chriss Stussy, DJ Chuckie, and rapper Tekashi 6ix9ine.
+Over the years, his work has reached an international audience.
+Kiewra has exhibited in multiple shows across Europe and the United States, including exhibiting at Art Miami Context during Miami Art Week.
+He has also collaborated with brands and cultural institutions, including ESPN, The Walt Disney Company, and STRAAT Museum.
+His work has been collected by figures such as Chris Stussy, DJ Chuckie, and rapper Tekashi 6ix9ine.

 STYLE & MISSION

 At the core of Kiewra’s work is the letter.
-His paintings exist somewhere between graffiti writing, contemporary painting, and visual storytelling.
+His paintings sit between graffiti writing, contemporary painting, and visual storytelling.
 Some words remain readable, while others dissolve into abstraction, leaving fragments, shapes, and movement that hint at hidden messages.

 Kiewra is driven to challenge the perception of graffiti and push the boundaries often placed on it within contemporary art.
 His work brings together two worlds that rarely meet: the raw instinct and freedom of street graffiti and the precision and structure of design.